 Now download the sync.conf file and deliver it to all computers you are going to deploy Resilio Connect Agent to (including Connect Server itself).

 4. Install your Agents and connect them to Server

 - Get the MSI installer to your windows client

-- Put the sync.conf file next to installer (it will get copied and used by client right after installation)
+- Put the sync.conf file next to installer (it will get copied and used by agent right after installation)

 - Run installer and follow the wizard.

-- Once installation is complete, you'll see your new client in the "Clients" tab on the Server
+- Once installation is complete, you'll see your new agent in the "agent" tab on the Server

 - Unpack the Agent package to your preferred location